-Without modifying our opinion, we draw attention to Note 2 under the heading "Going Concern" which indicates that the Group incurred a net loss after tax from continuing operations of \$4,910,000 during the year ended 30 June 2014 and, as of that date, the Group's current assets exceeded its current liabilities by \$534,000.
-These conditions, along with other matters as set forth in Note 2, indicate the existence of a material uncertainty which may cast doubt about the Group's ability to continue as a going concern and, therefore, whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+Without modifying our opinion, we draw attention to Note 2(b) under the heading "Going Concern" which indicates the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern and, therefore, whether the Group will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.

-Report on the Remuneration Report
+Report on the remuneration report

-We have audited the Remuneration Report included in pages 23 to 32 of the directors' report for the year ended 30 June 2014.
-The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with Section 300A of the Corporations Act 2001.
-Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with auditing standards.
+We have audited the Remuneration Report included in pages 8 to 15 of the directors' report for the year ended 30 June 2015.
+The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with Section 300A of the Corporations Act 2001.
+Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with auditing standards.